Building ChatGPT apps

 JavaScript

 Then, set up the two required MCP HTTP routes that implement the MCP protocol.
-The first route implements the MCP protocol using the StreamableHTTP transport:
+The first route implements the MCP protocol using the StreamableHTTP transport.
+Note that your app's API client is passed into the createMCPServer function so you can use it in your MCP tools to have tenancy-aware access to data:

 api/routes/mcp/POST.js